 And he wiped the rain from his face.
 The wind, which blew from a wild north-west, roared against the towering cliffs, and from east and west concentrated itself funnel-wise on the gap where Yport lies.
-Out seaward there was a queer, ghostly light lying on the face of the waters-the storm-light-and landsmen rarely see it.
+Out seaward there was a queer, ghostly light lying on the face of the waters--the storm-light--and landsmen rarely see it.
 For the sea was beaten into unbroken foam.
 The man, who was clad in oilskins, was in the neck of the funnel.

-Overhead he heard the wind rearing through the pines for up on the slope of the parrow valley a close at head a

-Overhead, he heard the wind roaring through the pines far up on the slope of the narrow valley-close at hand, a continuous whistle told of its passage across the housetops.
+Overhead, he heard the wind roaring through the pines far up on the slope of the narrow valley--close at hand, a continuous whistle told of its passage across the housetops.
 The man steadied himself with his left hand.
 He had but one, and he cursed the empty sleeve which flapped across his face.

-"Provided," he muttered, "that I can waken that curé."
+"Provided," he muttered, "that I can waken that cure."

 He crept on, while the gale paused to take breath, and a moment later cowered in the porch of a little yellow house.
 He kicked the door with his heel and then waited, with his ear to the great keyhole.
-Surely the curé must have been a good man to sleep in such a night.
+Surely the cure must have been a good man to sleep in such a night.
 The street had naturally been deserted, for it was nearly three o'clock in the morning, and dawn could not be far off.